Alpel99/skyrama/README.md

 #### Advanced
 * Delay in ms for the bot to stay at each point of the circle while collecting rings
-* How many points are calculate to describe the form of the ring
+* How many points are calculated to describe the form of the ring
 * Verbosity level: How much info/spam do you want while running the bot

 verbosity|output